 Or how about something totally custom, like this illustrated tote…

-Once you have the wedding welcome bags, it’s time to fill ’em up!
-Here are some tips on what to put in the bags.
+Now you have your welcome bags… it’s time to fill ’em up!

 1. Wedding itinerary / booklet